-When Jaguar’s new range of petrol engines does arrive, then, it’s the on-paper rather than on-road performance they’ll have to improve – especially given that the current unit is pretty economical if you drive carefully.
+Jaguar’s new range of petrol engines has to impress on-paper rather than on the road especially as the old Ford unit was pretty economical if you drive carefully.

 On a restrained motorway run, it’s possible to nudge towards 50mpg, and although we suspect most owners will see closer to 40mpg, you should do better than the 29.9mpg we returned during our whole test period, which involved more spirited driving.